 Here’s how — By even just saying you’ll be in charge of a task like collecting water, setting up an activity, or teaching a requirement, you can serve as a mini-leader and gain tons of experience!
 This will also help other Scouts in your troop to start seeing you as more reliable — and leadership material.

-Plus, by just having read this article, you’re already one step closer to being a great leader!
+Plus, by just having read this article, you’re already one step closer to being an excellent leader!
 Remember, the best way you can improve your skills is to practice, practice, practice.
 Try and step up wherever you can in order to gain more valuable leadership experience.
 You got this! 🙂

 Also, if you’re interested in more Scouting tips, guides, and even giveaways, you definitely need to sign up for my ScoutSmarts Scribe Newsletter!
 In it, I’ll send you a helpful email every 2 weeks to support you on your journey to Eagle.
 It’ll always be free and helpful, so sign up today!